People going through key life stages - such as carers and parents with premature children - will be supported by Vodafone's new employee policies.

 Meet the Parkinsons | Paternity Leave Policy

-New research from Vodafone finds one-in-five younger workers in the UK have quit their job due to poor parental leave support, which is why we think our global parental leave policy is so important.
-Have a look at what difference our new policy has made to one young family.
-Read our full story on it … Continued
+Vodafone research has found that one-in-five younger workers in the UK have quit their job due to poor parental leave support, which is why the company believes its global parental leave policy is so important.
+Watch to see the difference that the parental leave policy has made to one young family.
+Read more about the …

 The new benefit includes a 30-minute telephone session with a Care Expert to help employees understand what care is needed and how to arrange it, plus guidance on typical care costs and the different ways of paying for care.
 Additional discounted services are also available to provide extra help with finding care or if employees would like a Care Expert to act on their behalf.